 What hardware works with Kosmos?

-The Kosmos setup process during the free trial shows the ever-growing list of hardware compatible with Kosmos, and we’re happy to answer any questions about supported devices.
+We offer support for an ever-growing list of hardware compatible with Kosmos, and we’re happy to answer any questions about supported devices.

 How does billing work?